nunosoft-development/apilib-docs/README.md

 ## Deployment

-Our docs are deployed using API-Lib Frontend [Closed Beta].
+Our docs are deployed using API-Lib.
 Every commit pushed to production will automatically deploy to [docs.api-lib.com](https://docs.api-lib.com).